 The Fresh Pond Reservation Master Plan identified Black's Nook watershed management, in-lake water and habitat improvements, and shoreline stabilization very high priority.
 In response, the multi-phase Black's Nook Restoration Project aims to increase wildlife habitat value and water quality by fostering native wetland and woodland plant communities and stabilizing the shoreline with native vegetation, coir logs, and erosion control matting.

 CWD began Phase 4, an in-lake water, sediment, and surrounding habitat study the week of 9/23/2019.
 The project team consisting of Hatch, Normandeau Associates, and Water Resources Services (WRS) will characterize the in-lake and surrounding environment and produce a report to inform on-the-ground management options.
-Please see Hatch's introductory presentation in the "Documents" tab given 9/19/2019 to the Fresh Pond Master Plan Advisory Board for more information on the assessment's scope and approach.
+Please see Hatch's introductory and other presentations in the "Documents" tab.

 The Black's Nook shoreline and habitat restoration portions (Phases 1 & 2) of the project were completed in 2011.
 In ongoing Phase 3, CWD is working with volunteers from the Fayerweather Street School and others to remove invasive species and plant appropriate, native species of high ecological value in the northern and western quadrants of Blacks Nook.

-Fall 2020 - Final Report to include assessment results and management opportunities, estimated costs, & recommendations
+Summer 2021 - Additional sediment sampling.
+Finalize and share final report to include assessment results and management opportunities, estimated costs, & recommendations